michelecafagna26/vl-shap-demo/README.md

 ## Hardware Requirements
 **The use of a GPU is strongly recommended.**
 Depending on VL-SHAP parameters and visual feature extraction method, it can require from a few seconds to a few minutes to generate and explanation on a GPU.
 This obviously depends also on the model you want to explain.
-For this reason the demo is currently limited to OFA-base and OFA-tiny.
+For this reason the demo is currently limited to 3 model: OFA-base and OFA-tiny and OFA-large.